Billionaire Accused Of Sadistically Abusing Autistic Girl At Epstein’s Mansion

 In response to the vendetta claim, Jeanne M. Christensen, a partner at Wigdor, said that Black’s “conspiracy theories and finger-pointing are an obvious attempt to shift the focus away from his heinous acts.”

 Black, who is 71, is the co-founder and former CEO of Apollo Global Management.
-He left the private equity firm in 2021, shortly after a Times report revealed that he allegedly regularly dined with Epstein and paid him for consulting and other services.
+He left the private equity firm in 2021, shortly after a New York Times report revealed that he allegedly regularly dined with Epstein and paid him for consulting and other services.
 An internal Apollo investigation that documented his $158 million payment to Epstein found no wrongdoing.

 The latest suit is the third to accuse Black of rape.